 Defective by Design (DBD) is an anti-DRM initiative by the Free Software Foundation.
 The philosophy of the initiative is that DRM is designed to be deliberately defective, to restrict the use of the product.
 This, they claim, cripples the future of digital freedom.

 The group aims to target “Big Media, unhelpful manufacturers, and DRM distributors” and to bring public awareness of the issue and increase participation in the initiative.
 It represents one of the first efforts of the Free Software Foundation to find common cause with mainstream social activists, and to encourage free software advocates to become socially involved.
 As of late 2006, the campaign was claiming over 12,000 registered members.

 How to fight DRM?

 Most efficient way to fight DRM is to avoid using tools and devices that have DRM in them.
-Using software libre empowers users and gives users their rights.
+Using free software empowers users and gives users their rights.
 Not using DRM-enabled tools is our moral duty.

 The principles of software freedom ensure that your rights are fully respected, so using free software can ensure that you will not be harmed by DRM.